What To Do When You Didn’t Sleep All Night

 Research shows that we spend about a third of our lives sleeping, and you can bet that some portion of that is anything but peaceful slumber.
 The fact is, sleep eludes everyone from time to time.
-It’s such a universal experience that even Matthew Walker, the author of “Why We Sleep” — the guy who’s supposed to have sleep “figured out” — admitted on the Rich Roll Podcast that he has trouble sleeping from time to time.
+It’s such a universal experience that even sleep experts occasionally get less shuteye than they hoped for.

 Whether it’s a new baby in the house, celebrations that run into the wee hours of the morning, or your nerves getting the best of you before yet another important Zoom meeting, a poor night’s sleep here and there is par for the course of being human.
-And while you can (and probably have) researched how to get some shut-eye, maybe there’s something to be said for researching how to bounce back after a poor night’s sleep instead.
+And while you can (and probably have) researched how to get some shut-eye, maybe there’s something to be said for researching what to do when you didn’t sleep all night instead.

 We checked in with a few experts for some best practices for rebounding after a poor night’s sleep — here’s what they said.